Volunteer With Second Chances Wildlife

 9. Boy and Girl Scout projects (Eagle Scout, Merit Badges, Badges)

-If you are interested in becoming part of our team, please complete the application and return to the address or email listed on it.
+If you are interested in becoming part of our team, please complete the application and return to: 487 Gentry Lane, Mt Washington KY 40047 or Brigette@SecondChancesWildlife.org.
 We look forward to hearing from you!

 Volunteer Application (Word Document, right click and select “Save target as”)

 College Internships are available during the summer.
-Internships are open to college Animal Science, Wildlife Conservation, Wildlife Management, Veterinary Medicine, Environmental Sciences, or Environmental Education majors.
-FULL FOR SUMMER 2019.
+Internships are open to college Animal Science, Wildlife Conservation, Wildlife Management, Veterinary Medicine, Environmental Sciences, or Environmental Education majors We try to have all positions filled by the end of February.
 Click here for details.

 Volunteers are not paid, not because they are not worthless, but because they are priceless.